Summer festivals mean fun for all

-VIRGINIA HIGHLAND SUMMERFEST (cancelled for 2020)
+VIRGINIA HIGHLAND SUMMERFEST (canceled for 2021)

 Revered as one of the best artists’ markets in the Southeast, Virginia Highland Summerfest features works by local artists and activities for the entire family.
 Explore the eclectic shops and local dining scene which give the historic Virginia Highland neighborhood its quirky charm.

 ATLANTA ICE CREAM FESTIVAL (scheduled as an online event)

 What treat could be better during the Southern summer heat than ice cream?
 In July, come chill out in Piedmont Park with ice cream vendors (including local artisans and national favorites) and live music.
 Go ahead and grab seconds (and thirds), but don’t forget fitness activities are available as well.